svelte-librarian/sv-use/packages/website/src/lib/docs/core/states/history-state/index.md

 ---
 slug: 'history-state'
 title: 'historyState'
-description: 'Tracks the change history of a given value.
-Provides undo and redo capabilities'
+description: 'A reactive state that allows for undo and redo operations by tracking the change history.'
 category: 'states'
 ---